tecnico-sec/advanced-topics/2022/Ferguson/dl-notes.md

 2. Why do you think that the decoy machines being low-interaction and not revealing realistic behavior did not seem to affect the study's results?

-3. Do you think that the authors could have simplified the detection of successful attacks, for instance by simplifying the experimental setup to a CTF challenge or by using Intrusion Detection Systems?
+3. Do you think the authors could have simplified the detection of successful attacks, for instance, by simplifying the experimental setup to a CTF challenge or by using Intrusion Detection Systems?
 Why didn't the authors opt for these solutions?

-4. Is keystroke count a good measure to infer an attacker's success?
+4. Is keystroke count an excellent measure to infer an attacker's success?